aspatti1257/CellLineAnalyzer/README.md

                        particular training algorithm is on upper or lower bound of hyperparameter set.
                        Defaults to False.

+`individual_train_algorithm`*: Optionally train only a specified ML algorithm with specified gene list feature combo and
+                               specified hyperparameters.
+Acceptable parameters are:
+                                    "RandomForestAnalysis"
+                                    "LinearSVMAnalysis"
+                                    "RadialBasisFunctionSVMAnalysis"
+                                    "ElasticNetAnalysis"
+                                    "LinearRegressionAnalysis"

+`individual_train_hyperparams`*: Optionally train only the specified ML algorithm with these hyperparams and a specified
+                                 gene list feature combo.
+Values should be a comma separated list with no quotes or spaces.
+Not required for algorithms that don't use hyperparameters (e.g. linear regression).

+`individual_train_combo`*: Optionally train only on the specified ML algorithm with this gene list feature combo and the
+                           specified hyperparameters.
+Should be formatted as FEATURE_FILE_NAME:GENE_LIST_FILE_NAME without the .csv extensions.
+See example below.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.